mirkocapizzi/mirkocapizzi/README.md

 🌱 Currently, I'm deepening my knowledge in **Cybersecurity** and **Security Systems**.
 I'm always looking for new projects and challenges to learn and grow in the field.

-🎯 At the moment, I’m seeking job opportunities in **Cybersecurity** and **Data Protection**.
+🎯 At the moment, I’m seeking job opportunities.
 If you're looking for someone with a strong theoretical background and practical commitment, feel free to reach out!

 ## 🔧 Skills